Analysis | Odds, analysis and post positions for the 2021 Preakness Stakes

 Jockey: Javier Castellano

-His effort in the one-mile Grade 3 Gotham Stakes in March, which earned him a career-best 104 final Brisnet speed figure, is certainly good enough to contend in this race.
+His effort in the one-mile Grade III Gotham Stakes in March, which earned him a career-best 104 final Brisnet speed figure, is certainly good enough to contend in this race.
 But perhaps a mile is his optimum distance, which would make sense since the progeny of his sire, More Than Ready, are known more for speed at that distance than longer routes.

 No. 5 Midnight Bourbon (5-1)